Mojave Desert Land Trust Headquarters

 With over twenty years of professional experience in academia, grantmaking, financial forecasting, and fund management, Brandy Dyess joined MDLT as the development coordinator in 2017.
 Before coming to MDLT, Brandy worked as the administrative director at New York University’s Tisch School of the Arts Department of Photography & Imaging, as the budget and operations manager at the College of Arts and Science, New York University, as a grants analyst for The California Endowment, in development at Otis College of Art and Design, and in the ABC Entertainment finance division of The Walt Disney Company.
 She holds a Bachelor of Arts from Northwestern University and a certificate in fundraising from UCLA.

-Amy is the Operations Assistant and she helps supports the Operations Team with the day-to-day management of the office.
-A self-proclaimed nomad, Amy has worked for over 15 years in operations and development at several intergovernmental and international NGOs, including the United Nations and the Natural Resource Defense Council, in New York City and nine countries overseas.
+Amy is a Grant Writer and she is a busy member of the development team.
+A self-proclaimed nomad, Amy has worked for over 15 years in development and programs at several intergovernmental and international NGOs, including the United Nations, Millennium Promise, and the Natural Resource Defense Council, in New York City and nine countries overseas.
 Amy started her career in the rainforests of Panama as an agro-forestry extensionist with the Peace Corps where she created a seed bank and nursery within her community to help preserve the biological resources of a rapidly depleting old growth forest.
 She is delighted to be here in the desert helping support MDLT’s important conservation work in another unique and biologically sensitive ecosystem.
-Amy is happiest living in a tent and spends most of her weekends exploring the canyons, peaks, and vast plains of the Mojave Desert with her adventure cat: Lil Dude.
+Amy is happiest living in a tent and spends most of her weekends exploring the canyons, peaks, and vast plains of the Mojave Desert with her adventure cats: Lil Dude and Pico de Gato.

 Outreach & Volunteer Team

 Adam is the education coordinator at MDLT and is excited about every opportunity to help different communities connect with this amazing desert.
 Working with our family of committed volunteers has been a tremendous learning experience for him, and he looks forward to an ongoing education in the wildlife and history of the Mojave.
 Adam received a Ph.
 D. in environmental anthropology from the University of Georgia.
 Before coming to MDLT, Adam was an anthropology professor at University of Wyoming.

 Volunteer and Outreach Coordinator